 This example will show how to configure the guest network for the 2.4 GHz band, but it is also possible to set up the guest network on the 5 GHz band on the dual-band routers.
 Settings of the 5 GHz Wi-Fi network are the same as the 2.4 GHz Wi-Fi network settings.

 To turn on the guest network, please go to the 'Guest segment' page.
-To enable the guest network, set the switch to 'Enabled' state.
+To enable the guest network, set the switch to the 'Enabled' state.

-The network Name (SSID) field specifies the guest network's name that will be visible on client devices.
+The network Name (SSID) field specifies the guest network's name visible on client devices.
 You can change it by typing a new name in this field.

 In the network protection field, you can specify a security algorithm.
 The default value is 'Unprotected'.

 NOTE: Important!
 Using an open (unprotected) network is unsecured.
-Please use 'WPA2-PSK' or 'WPA3-PSK' algorithm, which provides maximum security.
+Please use the 'WPA2-PSK' or 'WPA3-PSK' algorithm, which provides maximum security.

 Click the 'Additional settings' to display the full settings of the Guest network segment.

-IP and DHCP settings are represented in 'IP settings' section.
+IP and DHCP settings are represented in the 'IP settings' section.
 Click on 'Show DHCP settings' to display the full settings.

-Local IP address of the router in the Guest segment displayed in 'IP address' field.
+The local IP address of the router in the Guest segment is displayed in the 'IP address' field.

-The 'Starting address of the pool' is the IP address from which the guest network clients will start receiving IP addresses.
+The 'Starting address of the pool' is the IP address from which the guest network clients will receive IP addresses.

 'Address pool size' – default value is 20.
 This means that the router allocates a maximum of 20 connections to the guest network (with IP addresses from 10.1.30.33 to 10.1.30.53).

 NOTE: Important!
 With the default settings, the guest network speed is limited to 5 Mbps (5120 kbps).

 If you want to configure a speed limit for Wi-Fi guest network devices, you can do so in the 'Restrictions for devices in the segment' section.
 In the 'Maximum speed' field, set the speed using kbit/s or Mbit/s.
 This speed is allocated for the entire interface and distributed among the guest network clients.
 The same speed will be set for both incoming and outgoing traffic.